Safe Pediatric Imaging for Injuries

 Computed Tomography or (CT) scans can be a valuable diagnostic tool for young patients who may have experienced internal injuries from trauma.
 CT scans do use a higher level of radiation than X-rays to provide a more detailed image, but often the benefits outweigh the risks.
 CT scans do require children to lie still for approximately 15–30 minutes, so a sedative may be recommended for young children or those who have trouble staying still.

 Magnetic Resonance Imaging (MRI) is a radiation-free way to examine bones, joints, muscles and other areas for common sports injuries like stress fractures and muscle tears.
 This gentle, youth-friendly procedure creates detailed images of the body using magnetic fields and radio waves.
 For that reason, it is often preferred over X-rays and CT scans for kids.
 Parents should be aware that children will be required to lie still inside a machine for up to 90 minutes and sedation may be necessary for some kids.

 Ultrasound (sonography) is both a safe and easy imaging option for children.
 It is not ideal for every sports injury, but when ultrasound can be used, it requires no radiation and no sedation.
 Ultrasounds use high-frequency sound waves to examine the body’s internal organs such as the liver, spleen, kidneys and pancreas.

 Ultimately, the best imaging procedure for your child should be a collaborative decision between your child’s referring physician and the radiologist at the imaging facility.
-To learn more about imaging safety for kids or our Image Gently promise, contact c/node/111 at 336.433.5000.
+To learn more about imaging safety for kids or our Image Gently promise, contact us or call at 336.433.5000.